dynamicalsystemslaboratory/Fame-Seekers/README.md

 2-Dummy_Statistics: a notebook that can be executed with the "Mass Shootings (08_1966-04_2021)" dummy dataset to give a sense on how the code is built.

 3-Mass_Shootings_dummy: a dummy dataset of mock mass shootings.
 The original dataset will be available upon request from the correspinding author: mporfiri@nyu.edu.

-4-Wikipidia Data: a dataset containing the Wikipedia time series for all available mass shootings/shooters.